lazy-media/public/Installation-Instructions/Authentik/Readme.md

     - I have port 443 forwarded to Authentik
 - For Installation Instructions on how I setup my Authentik, visit [Authentik Installation](Installation-Instructions/Authentik/Readme.md)

+## Other Requirements

+Make sure you have Docker and Docker compose installed.
+You can follow this guide if you need help.
+[Docker Engine and Docker Compose Installation](Installation-Instructions/Docker/Readme.md)

 ## Authentik Installation Steps